-1) Timings will be taken from the moment it is decided by the referee that it is the player's turn to play and that they are able to play without interference or distraction.

-2) Timing ceases when a group is back in position and players will be informed accordingly.
-Bad times will be carried throughout the competition.
+- 1) Timings will begin when the referee has decided that it is the player's turn to play and that they are able to play without interference or distraction. - 2) Timing will cease when a group is back in position and players will be informed accordingly.
+Bad times will be carried forward throughout the competition.